Cibola High School (Arizona)

 Cibola High School is a high school for the west side of Yuma, Arizona, United States.
 It was the third high school opened by the Yuma Union High School District upon its 1988 establishment.
 The name derives from the Seven Cities of Gold, also known as "Cibola."

+16th Street Military Housing of Marine Corps Air Station Yuma is assigned to this high school.

 Athletics

 Wrestling

 The boys wrestling team has secured three state championships (1995, 2014, and 2015).

 Spiritline

 The JV Cheer team secured a state championship for D1-2 JV Show Cheer in 2024.

 Softball

 The Cibola softball team won the AIA 5A State Championship in 1994.
 Under coach Shelly Baumann, the Lady Raiders defeated Moon Valley 3-0 in 11 innings.

 The Lady Raiders were AIA 5A Runner Ups in 1995 and 1998.